jtrauer/epi_model_r/README.md

 ### Initial conditions
 The process of setting the initial values of the model runs as follows:
-1. All compartments requested in construction are set to values of zero, so that compartments that are not requested in the initial conditions constructor argument will retain a value of zero, even if not specifically requested
+1. All compartments requested in construction are set to values of zero by default.
+Alternative initial values should be requested for specific compartments in the initial conditions, but if no request is made, each compartment will start with a value of zero.
 2. Each requested compartment in the keys/names of the initial conditions request are looped through and checked to ensure that they are available compartments.
 If they are, the value is set to the request.
 3. If the user has requested to sum initial conditions to a total value, the remainder of the total population that has